isomerpages/imda-tradetrust/_about/Why adopt TradeTrust.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">ICC C4DTI Digital Trade Awards</div>
-<div class="isomer-card-description">The awards convened practitioners to recognize excellence in delivering
+<div class="isomer-card-description">The awards convened practitioners to recognise excellence in delivering
 a more cost-effective, efficient, and simplified trading system.
 TradeTrust was a finalist for Best Advisor, Best Use of Interoperable Digital Trade Technology in the Banking Sector, and Best Industry Champion 2024.</div>